Glitchood/Paradox3/README.md

 # Paradox3
-Content for the Paradox3 Site
+Content for the Paradox3 Site!